hervit0/hervit0.github.io/_posts/2018-04-01-from-chemical-engineering-to-software-development.md

 ## Timescale and feedback loop are not the same

-Let's start with the most obvious one: velocity of execution is nothing but comparable.
+Let's start with the most obvious one: velocity of execution.

 When you are designing a chemical plant, from the moment you are starting to design a pump to the moment where you press the button to kick it off, there might be years.
 Besides, pushing the button will not ensure you that it will work.
 The timescale in the software industry is completely different: if I write this line in [Elixir](https://elixir-lang.org/) `String.upcase("bonjour")`, it will only take me few seconds to know if it works and if it's shippable to production or not.